The Power of Consumer Brands Podcasts in Experiential Marketing

 — Michael Barbaro, Host of The Daily

 Podcasts can capture attention for at least 5-10 minutes, if not up to an hour or more, so by nature, they are quite immersive.
-But they also speak to a much greater immersion for listeners: that of community and belonging.
+They also foster a much greater sense of immersion for listeners: that of community and belonging.

 — Voxnest, 2019 Report The State of the Podcast Universe

-Trader Joes launched lnside Trader Joes to give a rare behind-the-scenes look at the history of the company, its products, and inner workings.
+Trader Joe’s launched Inside Trader Joe’s to provide a rare behind-the-scenes look at the history of the company, its products, and inner workings.
 It launched in the top 5 on the Apple charts and has not slowed down since.
-For a company known to be uber secretive, a podcast was the only way to give their cult followers what they really wanted – and make them even more cult crazy
+For a company known to be extremely secretive, a podcast was the only way to give their cult followers what they really wanted—and make them even more devoted.

 Have you personally ever experienced Virtual Reality (VR)?
 On a consumer level, it actually dates all the way back to 1995 with Nintendo’s Virtual Boy, meaning it’s been waiting for mass-market adoption for over 25 years.
 And despite major advances in hardware, software, and overall creativity, it has yet to really catch on.